FreemapSlovakia/freemap-tiler/README.md

 Tool to create MBTiles from raster geodata with a full pyramid overview from zoom 0.
 Uses Z-order curve to efficiently create lower-zoom tiles storing minimal tiles in RAM.

+Source can be any raster GDAL source containing 4 bands - Red, Green, Blue, Alpha.
+The tool takes care of reprojection, slicing to tiles including all lowzoom (overview) tiles and storing it to MBTile format with cusom extension.

+## Extensions of MBTile format

+Prodiced MBTile has following extensions:

+- column `tile_alpha` in `tiles` table contains ZSTD compressed alpha channel (layer mask)
+- `limits` metadata contains JSON encoded column/row bounds for every zoom level: `{ [zoom_level: string]: min_x: number, max_x: number, min_y: number, max_y: number }`

+These extensions are supported by [`freemap-tileserver`](https://github.com/FreemapSlovakia/freemap-tileserver) which should be used for serving the tiles.

 ## Building and installing

 If necessary, first clone, compile and install latest GDAL locally and then use it with `GDAL_HOME=/usr/local` environment variable.